KhronosGroup/glTF/specification/README.md

 ### glTF.textures

-A dictionary object of [`texture`](#reference-texture)s.
+A dictionary object of [`texture`](#reference-texture) objects.
 The name of each texture is an id in the global glTF namespace that is used to reference the texture.

 * **Type**: `object`
 * **Required**: No, default: `{}`